makrai/notes/reimers2012-low-dim-info-retriev-large-index.md

 * combining dense approaches with sparse, lexical approaches can further boost (Luan+ 2020; Gao+ 2020).
 While the approaches have been
   * tested on various information and question answering retrieval datasets, the
-  * only evaluated on fixed, rather small indexes.
+  * only evaluated on fixed, rather small indexes
-    * Guo+ (2020) evaluated approaches for eight different datasets having index sizes between 3k and 454k documents.
+    * Guo+ (2020) evaluated approaches for eight different datasets having index sizes between 3k and 454k documents
 * Luan+ 2020 systematically studies the connection between encoding size and document length for dense approaches